-If you see your cat vomiting experiencing lack of appetite, stomach pain or a decrease in activity level within three days of eating macadamia nuts, you should contact your vet immediately.
+If you see your cat vomiting, experiencing a lack of appetite, stomach pain, or decreased activity level within three days of eating macadamia nuts.
+In that case, you should contact your vet immediately.

 What can cats not eat?
 What´s next?

-The bottom line is that there are foods that are an absolute no-no for your cat, as per their high levels of toxicity for them.
-Also there are another foods which it´s ok if they eat a little bit and in moderation
+The bottom line is that there are foods that are an absolute no-no for your cat, as per their high toxicity levels.
+Also, there are other foods which it’s ok if they eat a little bit and in moderation.

-With cats being obligated carnivores they will eat what they suppose to eat, but what they are not suppose to eat might take them down the road with health problems, or even kill them.
+With cats being obligated carnivores, they should eat what they suppose to eat, but what they are not supposed to eat might take them down the road with health problems or even kill them.

 Also, check what human foods are safe to give to your furry friend for more peace of mind.

 In addition, why don’t you check our nutrition advice guidelines?